 Accreditation is an intensive effort involving the entire agency.
-Police Services will be re-accredited in November 2019 at the meeting of the Commission on the Accreditation of Law Enforcement Agencies being held in Nevada.
+Police Services was re-accredited in November 2019 at the meeting of the Commission on the Accreditation of Law Enforcement Agencies held in Nevada.

 "The agency's highest award given annually to that team member who best demonstrates overall, outstanding attention to duty and exceptional service to the community."

 "This honor is awarded to a department member who exemplifies the department's values and embodies a commitment to the mission of UVM Police Services through conspicuous acts of respect, service, teaching, mentoring, coaching, collaboration, positive mind-set, and inclusive decision-making, both within and outside the department.
 This recognition is awarded through solicitation and recommendation of several department members, and should include interviews with contacts outside the department."

 "This award is presented to the member of the police department who, in the line of duty, performs a highly credible accomplishment, bringing public acclaim to him/herself, the department, or the police profession as a result of training, devotion to duty, demonstrating initiative and accomplishment and/or service to the public."

 Crisis Communicator Award